By: Joemar Pasco

 IRS Publication 504

 In the most general way, all fees that are associated with the legal proceedings associated with a legal divorce are considered personal expenses by the IRS.
 The IRS covers these tax deductions in their Document 504 which can be accessed here.
 However, there are certain exemptions to collecting alimony which can be used for tax deductions which are treated below.
-During your divorce proceedings, you may be wondering are divorce lawyer fees tax deductible, and below we will show how the IRS has answered this question.
+During your divorce proceedings, you may be wondering are Miami divorce lawyer fees tax-deductible, and below we will show how the IRS has answered this question.

 Deducting Legal Fees on Tax

 According to the IRS Document 504, you can’t deduct “legal fees and court costs” when it comes to getting a divorce.
 Divorce fees are considered a personal expense.
-For long and contested divorce cases that require lawyers, going to court, alimony fees, child custody, and its evaluation, the costs can be as much as $15K/person.
+For long and contested divorce cases that require Family Attorney, going to court, alimony fees, child custody, and its evaluation, the costs can be as much as $15K/person.
 A couple should choose to settle most of their divorce issues outside of court.
 In some states, the status of low-income to the court can help to reduce legal court costs in divorce cases.
 There will only be a necessary time of waiting for the divorce papers to be filed.
 After the required waiting time has been met by the divorcing couple, there will be no fees to be paid.

 Associated Divorce Fees